 Small businesses that are uninsurable can turn to a state workers’ compensation placement facility or pool, whose losses are then subsidized by the state’s insurance industry.

 States have different requirements for workers’ compensation coverage.
-All states except for Texas require their small businesses to carry workers’ compensation insurance, but some firms are exempt from this rule.
+Nearly every state requires their small businesses to carry workers’ compensation insurance, but some firms are exempt from this rule.

 How do the exemptions work?
 Some states tie their requirements to the number of employees.
 California and Illinois, for instance, make small businesses buy workers’ compensation insurance when they hire their first employee.
 Others, such as Florida and Tennessee, mandate coverage when a business hits a higher employee threshold.
 In other states, the requirement kicks in at a certain payroll dollar value.